jazenwong/wong-blog/_posts/essay/2022-04-28-product-features-narrative.markdown

 image:
 image-description:
 ---
-Most definitions of product and product design are generic which makes the word(s) lose meaning.
+Most definitions of product and product design are generic which makes the word(s) lose their meaning.
 A more useful definition of product in business is:

 _The set of features / services and narratives that enable something to be purchased.
-As opposed to just the thing that’s being sold._
+As opposed to just the thing that’s being sold.
+I would also say that product management is the profession of figuring out what products and stories sells._

 It’s easy to get one or the other “right” but difficult to get both correct.
-Getting both correct is what enables potential product-market fit.
+Getting both correct is what leads to product-market fit.

 An interesting example of this is NSO Group, the Israeli spyware company that [creates surveillance software to world governments and intelligence agencies](https://www.newyorker.com/magazine/2022/04/25/how-democracies-spy-on-their-citizens), most famously known for “Pegasus”.
 (I'm definitely not a fan of them, just think it's an interesting example.)